ozzie-lam/rebyte-docs/overview/understanding-rebyte-architecture.md

     * Parallel, execute multiple actions in parallel
     * Vanilla Javascript, execute any vanilla javascript code, useful for doing pure data transformation
   * Customized JsBundle(private beta)
-    * Software engineer can build their own JsBundle and submit to ReByte **Action MarketPlace**, so that end users can use it in their callables.
-JsBundle can use any npm packages, so greatly expand the capability of LLM callables.
+    * Software engineer can build their own JsBundle and submit to ReByte **Action MarketPlace**, so that end users can use it in their agents.
+JsBundle can use any npm packages, so greatly expand the capability of LLM agents.

-## Knowledge
+## Knowledge - capture private data
 > Ingredient for your AI application.
 * Knowledge is private data that is stored in rebyte managed vector database.
 Rebyte currently provides following connectors for end users to import their knowledge:
   * Local file, supported file types are: